nikita10110/Nikita_Verma/README.md

 ### [1.
 Data Science intern at cureya](https://www.cureya.in/)
 *june23,2021- july27,2021*

 In the internship, I have worked on different projects.
 The final project was to develop *Disease Predictor*, an api using Machine Learning and Data Science.
-My part of work  was to develop the back hand part where using the five symptoms that user entered to predict the diease the person may be suffering.
+My part of work  was to develop the backend part where using the five symptoms that user entered to predict the diease the person may be suffering.
 For the purpose i  have used the various machine learning algorithms to determine the disease the person  may be suffering.

 ![](https://github.com/nikita10110/Nikita_Verma/blob/4a488a1e85d8fd00e049f5ce2e6680b14a1dedef/Screenshot%20(51).png)